-A few-seconds blast of heat to the carafe bottom helps keep the coffee warm until you’re ready to pour.
+A few-second blast of heat to the carafe bottom helps keep the coffee warm until you’re ready to pour.
 This carafe is not designed for direct heat, so don’t attempt this at home!
 And for Pete’s sake, don’t go walking away after turning on the heat; the carafe will explode.

-The Melitta will only make a couple of American-sized cups of coffee at a time, but I see on their web site that they have a 10-cup version, too.
+The Melitta will only make a couple of American-sized cups of coffee at a time, but I see on their website that they have a 10-cup version, too.
 Playing with the pouring rate may get you another cup.
 You can also use #4 filters in it for single-cup brewing.
 Clean-up is bone-headedly simple.
 And there’s never any descaling needed; when your teapot gets a few deposits, you can just scrub them off.

 Oh, and how’s the coffee?
 Perfect.
 Of course, you’ll have to experiment a bit just like you must do with all coffee makers.